Borge Bay: Geography

 The headland Balin Point marks the north side of the entrance to Borge Bay.
 It was charted in 1933 and named in association with Balin Rocks.
 To the south along the coast are Drying Point, Mooring Point, and Knife Point, whose names first appear on a chart based upon the 1927 survey of Borge Bay, possibly reflecting earlier names given by whalers.
 Berntsen Point forms the south side of Borge Bay.
 It was charted in 1927 and probably named for Captain Søren Berntsen of the Orwell.

 Right in the inner northwestern corner of the bay are the Mirounga Flats, a small partially enclosed tidal area.
 The area's eastern limit is formed by the Thule Islands; its northern and western limits by Signy Island.
 The tidal area dries at low water.
 The flats were roughly surveyed in 1933 by DI personnel, and resurveyed in 1947 by FIDS.
 The feature was named by the FIDS because elephant seals (Mirounga leonina) are found there in large numbers during their moulting period.

 Waterpipe Beach is a flat shingle beach on the west side of Borge Bay.
 It was named by FIDS in 1947.
-An old pipe line from a pumping station by Pumphouse Lake, the southernmost lake in Three Lakes Valley, leads down to this beach and was used by the Tonsberg Hvalfangeri for watering whaling vessels between 1920–1930.
+An old pipe line from a pumping station by Pumphouse Lake, the southernmost lake in Three Lakes Valley, leads down to this beach and was used by the Tonsberg Hvalfangeri for watering whaling vessels between 1920 and 1930.
 To the southwest are the descriptively-named Marble Knolls, named by UK-APC.
 The next notable feature is Pup Cove, a small cove named by UK-APC in recognition of the first recorded birth of an Antarctic fur seal pup on the island.
 South of that is the Elephant Flats, a mud flat along the shore frequented by elephant seals, which UK-APC named the feature for.
 South of Waterpipe Beach is Cemetery Bay, a shallow southwest arm of Borge Bay, lying immediately below Orwell Glacier.
 UK-APC named it in association with the whalers' graves on the east side of the feature.
 Moraine Valley drains north into the Elephant Flats.

 Between Knife Point and Berntsen Point is Factory Cove, roughly surveyed by Captain Borge.
 It was originally named Borge Harbour by Captain Sorlle, but that name was later transferred to the overall bay of which this cove forms a small part.
 The cove was resurveyed by DI personnel in 1927 and renamed Factory Cove, because the ruins of the whaling factory built in 1920–21 by the Tonsberg Hvalfangeri stand on its southeastern shore.
 A group of bluffs rising to 120 m to the south were named Factory Bluffs by UK-APC after the same factory.